seshnadathur/seshnadathur.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my website!
 My name is Seshadri Nadathur, and I am a Research Fellow at the [Institute of Cosmology and Gravitation](http://www.icg.port.ac.uk/) at the [University of Portsmouth](https://www.port.ac.uk/) (until Dec 2020), and [STFC](https://stfc.ukri.org/) [Ernest Rutherford Fellow](https://stfc.ukri.org/funding/fellowships/ernest-rutherford-fellowship/) at [University College London](https://www.ucl.ac.uk/physics-astronomy/) (from Jan 2021).
 I study the properties of dark energy, dark matter and gravity using data on large-scale structure of the Universe gathered by galaxy surveys on the world's leading telescopes.
 I am particularly interested in novel probes based on the use of cosmic voids.

 My background
 ======